sosuisen/add-original-date-of-retweet/README.md

 This app add 'originally_created_at' property that shows the date of original tweet.

-The target archive file is '(root)/data/tweet.js'.
+The target archive file is '(archive directory)/data/tweet.js'.
 Please enter a valid path to the file.

 ## Usage

 ```
 $ npm run build
-$ node dist/main.js
+$ node dist/main.js <your path to tweet.js>
 ```